sharksmhi/gismo_gui_tkinter/README.md

 - Clone the sharkpylib by typing: git clone https://github.com/sharksmhi/sharkpylib.git

-You should now have three folders in (venv36, gismo_gui_tkinter and sharkylib).
+You should now have three folders (venv36, gismo_gui_tkinter and sharkylib).
 - Copy the folder sharkpylib to gimso_gui_tkinger/libs

 #### Install required packages